nextcryptodeal/abhinavcrypto/README.md

 this also means that the $BASE token is closer than ever. here's a list of things you need to do position for the airdrop:

-contribute to base / baseposting
+contribute to base / baseposting since base app is now more trading-focused, it may be smarter to concentrate your content efforts on x.